Panna Cotta with Peach Sauce

 Instructions

-- Divide the cream mixture between ramekins and refrigerate at least 4 hours to overnight.
+- Divide the cream mixture evenly between the ramekins and allow to cool.
+Then, refrigerate for at least 4 hours, or overnight, until set.

 - Add the peach, sugar and water to a saucepan.
 Bring to a simmer until the sugar is dissolved.
 Transfer to a blender and allow to cool for a few minutes then blend until smooth.
 Set aside.